Kazakh president: Forces can shoot to kill to quell unrest - NewsBreak

 More skirmishes in Almaty were reported on Friday morning.
 Russia’s state news agency Tass reported that the building occupied by the Kazakh branch of the Mir broadcaster, funded by several former Soviet states, was on fire.

-In other parts of the country, the unrest appeared to be dying down.
-On Friday morning, news reports said the internet was partially restored in the capital, Nur-Sultan, but it remained unclear for how long.
-Officials also announced resuming previously halted train services.
+But in other parts of the country life started to return to normal.
+On Friday morning, news reports said the internet was partially restored in the capital, Nur-Sultan, but it remained unclear for how long.‘I hate it.’
+Families frustrated with return to remote learning

 The Almaty airport — stormed and seized earlier by the protesters — was back under the control of Kazakh law enforcement and CTSO forces, Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said.
 But the facility will remain shut at least until Sunday, the Kazakh TV channel Khabar 24 reported, citing the airport’s spokespeople.